baignasg/distributed-ingest-example/readme.md

 This project is only meant to illustrate the scenario of using a queue object to distribute work to multiple workers.
 In a real production environment, you would store the results in a WORM store and would have to contend with other issues such as API rate limiting.

 Additionally, the code provided would need to be enhanced (at a minimum) with proper exception handling, logging, and configuration data management (to remove the API key from source code).
-These features were left out in order to focus on the core functionality for demonstration.
+These features were left out in order to focus on the core functionality for demonstration purposes.

+Should you require this type of distributed task system, I would recommended you look into [Celery](http://celery.readthedocs.org/en/latest/), a distributed task queue written in Python.

 # Setup